Breakup Statistics: How Long do Relationships last, What Breaks Them Up, and Much more

 • 71% of people say they tend to think about an ex too much (74% of women, 67% of men)

-• If a couple have been together more than 10 years there is only a 14.9% chance they break up.
+• If a couple has been together for more than 10 years there is only a 14.9% chance they break up.

 • 65% of U.S. college students had broken up and then gotten back together again.